aryakpt/react-contact-app/README.md

-# Getting Started with Create React App
+# Contact App

+Storing name and email into contacts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).